plicease-legacy/Test-Script-Async/README.md

     $run->out_like($regex);
     $run->out_like($regex, $test_name);

-Test passes if one of the stdard error output lines matches the given regex.
+Test passes if one of the standard error output lines matches the given regex.

 ## err\_unlike